manifest-network/manifest-ledger/README.md

 The Manifest Network, built on the Cosmos SDK, is a blockchain tailored for decentralized AI infrastructure access.
 Initially employing a Proof of Authority (PoA) model it ensures a secure and efficient launch phase, with a trusted validator set managing consensus.

 While PoA offers immediate stability and control, the Manifest Network aspires for greater decentralization.
-The future roadmap includes evolving towards a Proof of Stake (PoS) mechanism, utilizing the underlying CometBft algorithm inherent in the Cosmos SDK.
+The future roadmap includes evolving towards a Proof of Stake (PoS) network, utilizing the underlying CometBft consensus mechanism inherent in the Cosmos SDK.

 ## Table of Contents